jgmalcolm/jgmalcolm.github.io/_posts/2016-09-02-surgical-subintern.md

   teach you faster than passively watching.
 The emotional flash of getting it wrong will help your amygdala enhance the memory.

+- **Don't touch what you can't see.** If you can't see into a hole, don't stick the suction or irrigate.
+Always be able to see the tip of your instruments or the effect of your action.

 - **Give the surgeon elbow room.** Never stand or lean where you might fall into their arm and push their instrument into the brain.
 Don't balance on your tippy toes or lean over to get a better view.
 Don't do anything